Skip to content

 Equipment reads-from target_asset_ids references Asset aggregates.
 Existence and Decommissioned-lifecycle gating runs at start_procedure time via ProcedureStartContext, NOT at register-time.

-Run reads-from Optional parent_run_id resolves the Phase-of-Run question: a Procedure with parent_run_id set is a Phase invoked mid-Run; None is a standalone Procedure.
-The Operation module does not validate the reference.
+Run reads-from (load-bearing for Supply gate) Optional parent_run_id resolves the Phase-of-Run question: a Procedure with parent_run_id set is a Phase invoked mid-Run; None is a standalone Procedure.
+For Phase-of-Run Procedures, start_procedure loads the parent Run (then Plan → Practice → Method) to derive the needed_supplies for the Supply gate.
+A broken link anywhere in that chain raises a strict <Aggregate>NotFoundError rather than silently bypassing the gate.
+The Operation module does NOT load Run for standalone Procedures.

-Recipe reads-from Optional capability_id binds a Procedure to the universal Capability template.
+Recipe reads-from (load-bearing) Optional capability_id binds a Procedure to the universal Capability template.
 The bound Capability must list Procedure in its executor_shapes, enforced at start_procedure.
+For Phase-of-Run Procedures start_procedure also loads PlanPracticeMethod to derive the parent's needed_supplies for the Supply pre-flight gate.

 Examples

-The four examples below follow the canonical Procedure path: register a calibration sweep targeting one Asset, start it, append one setpoint step + one check step, then complete it.
-The append_procedure_step slice carries producer-supplied event_id per entry for safe retries (Idempotency-Key is not used at this slice).
+The four examples below follow the canonical Procedure path: register an alignment targeting one Asset, start it, append one setpoint step + one check step, then complete it.
+The append_activities slice carries producer-supplied event_id per entry for safe retries (Idempotency-Key is not used at this slice).
 For the REST/MCP equivalence, auth, and idempotency conventions these examples share, see Reading the examples on the Modules landing page.

 Register a Procedure